Sv443-Network/JokeAPI/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct
-## ▶️ Please read this before contributing to JSLib
+## ▶️ Please read this before contributing to JokeAPI

 <br><br>